 I convinced her to try again the next day and showed her how to thread the shoelace from the underside up so she didn’t have to wrap the shoelace around the side of the hoop every time.
 This step got her interested again in the project…for five minutes.
 Here she is working, and yes we surely did embroider on the floor!
 It a great place to watch my 10 month old from…

-Despite my children’s reluctance we will try this again!
+Despite my daughter’s initial reluctance we will try this again!
 As I read on this site about introducing embroidery to kids: don’t fret, start slow and reintroduce.
 Sometimes kids just need to be approached at the right time or in the right mood.
 Does this ever happen to you?

 Beci Orpin.
 Beci Orpin is a hero of mine.
 She is an Australian designer with just an incredible breadth of work.
 I bought her book Find & Keep last year and was immediately hooked.
 Ms. Orpin talks about her love of embroidery in the book so as we were weaving the shoelaces through burlap I thought about her.
 To me she is a modern day Charles and Ray Eames; she isn’t afraid to work with vintage and inexpensive materials to create beautiful things.
 Check her out and you will become a fan too!

-I love sewing ideas for kids no matter what, but I also happen to love this project because of the opportunity to help kids develop their fine motor skills.
+I love this project because of the opportunity to help kids develop their fine motor skills.
 My good friend is an Occupational Therapist and sent me this great resource for all things fine motor.
 They have a good introduction on why developing fine motor skills is so important for kids: What AreFine Motor Skills?
 So by doing a little burlap embroidery you are not only introducing kids to a creative skill like sewing, you are helping them prepare for school and learning by aiding in their fine motor development.
 Win-win!

 - If you are looking for more projects that help develop fine motor skills Frame Lacers and Paper Weaving are great places to start.